pyblish/apidocs/pages/Context.create_instance.md

 ### Introduction

-Create an instance and automatically make it a child of the calling context, returns the newly created [[Instance]].
+Create an instance and automatically make it a child of the calling context, returns the newly created [Instance](pages/Instance.md).

 ```python
 import pyblish.api